 The cause of ameloblastoma is largely unknown, and due to the rarity of this tumour it is hard to assess a possible cause from the small number of cases that have been reported.

 Recent research has revealed an association between the mutation of certain genes, which are involved in controlling cell growth, division and survival, and the development of ameloblastoma.
-Mutations in genes known as 'BRAF' and 'SMO' have been seen in over 80% of ameloblastoma cases and so further investigation into these genes is currently taking place(5,8).
+Mutations in genes known as BRAF and SMO have been seen in over 80% of ameloblastoma cases and so further investigation into these genes is currently taking place(5,8).

 Although there is currently no identifiable cause for ameloblastoma, there are risk factors that are thought to increase the likelihood of an individual developing this tumour type.